Survival “fashion” is not about donning trendy clothing or standing out in a crowd – it is actually about the polar

 Speaking of hunting, here’s Ryan Dotson showing what he wears when hunting for deer:

 What you wear will never be more important than during a long-term doomsday disaster scenario.
-You life almost assuredly depend upon what is on your back, your feet, and your legs.
+Your life almost assuredly depends upon what is on your back, your feet, and your legs.

 If you cannot stay warm and dry you will get sick and be useless to your loved ones.
-If your boots cannot get you where you need to go and allow you to complete the work you need to do, your survival chances will diminish by the day, possibly by even the hour or the minute.
+If your boots cannot get you where you need to go and allow you to complete the work you need to do, your chances of survival will diminish by the day, possibly by even the hour or the minute.